 a) Phase 1: Initiation and Planning

 This phase focuses on gathering requirements and defining the project scope.
-A clear plan and timeline are created to guide execution
+A clear plan and timeline are created to guide execution.

 Milestone: Project plan approved.